chanonly123/AutoKeyboard/README.md

 ## Usage
 ### Basic Usage
 ![Alt text](https://github.com/chanonly123/AutoKeyboard/blob/master/help.png)<br />
-- Add constrainsts to `bottomLayoutGuide` and they will update when keyboard appears.
+- Add constrainsts to `bottomLayoutGuide` or `safeAreaLayoutGuide` and they will update when keyboard appears.
 - And Register your specific ViewController, you should also unregister.
 ```Swift
 override func viewWillAppear(_ animated: Bool) {